 The first ability adds two loyalty counters and exiles a card from the top of each player’s library.
 The second ability costs three loyalty counters to exile a target artifact or creature.
 Considering that Tibalt comes into play with five loyalty counters, that’s not too bad.
 Then, his “ultimate” ability costs eight loyalty counters, which exiles all cards from all graveyards then gives you three Red mana.

 It’s fairly unlikely we will ever see that third loyalty ability ever come into play, since he will become a target as soon as he comes into play.
 If he does survive long enough for you to activate it, though, you could get a lot of interesting cards to play.
-Still, even with the potential of that ultimate ability, the general consensus of this Tibalt planeswalker seems fair: he’s fun can do interesting things, but since his abilities entirely depend on what your opponents have, they’re extremely high-variance.
+In fact, it’s quite possible for this ultimate to activate if he’s played in a Vorinclex, Monstrous Raider deck that’s built around doubling the loyalty counters on planeswalkers when they come into play.
+So, even considering the potential of that ultimate ability, the general consensus of this Tibalt planeswalker seems fair: he’s fun and can do interesting things, but since his abilities entirely depend on what your opponents have, they’re extremely high-variance.

 The trouble I see with Tibalt, Cosmic Impostor is his floor.
 Seven mana to exile a creature or artifact isn’t what you want to invest seven mana to do, especially as it then makes Tibalt extremely easy to kill.
 The plus-two ability is pretty good, as you’re essentially drawing two cards, one from your library and one from your opponent’s.
 What really needs to be the focus for this Tibalt is the emblem.
 Notice that it doesn’t say anything about Tibalt needing to be in play and there’s no time limit on when those cards can be cast or played.

 Now, I’m not saying that Tibalt, Cosmic Impostor is a great planeswalker.
 In your typical one-on-one game, he doesn’t at all seem worth the mana investment, especially if you’re hitting lands with his plus ability.
-However, that’s the beauty of MDFC’s.
+However, that’s the beauty of MDFC’s (Modal Double-Faced Cards).
 Valki, God of Lies seems good enough to play already.
 Even if you very rarely take advantage of Tibalt’s planeswalker side, the option is there.

 There are a couple things that need to happen for Valki to see much competitive play, however.
 First off, there need to be creatures that Valki would want to become a copy of at all.
 Depriving your opponent of their best creature is probably good enough, but it’s not going to be good in every matchup.
 Still, permanently becoming a copy of that card seems good enough, especially in the later turns of the game.

 The second thing has to do with his planeswalker mode.
-Personally, I don’t see Tibalt, Cosmic Impostor as that good of a planeswalker.
-He’s simply too much mana for what he does, and while what he does is extremely cool, it’s extremely dependent on what you manage to hit with his ability.
-It’s an extremely inefficient way to deal with problem creatures and artifacts, and while you can essentially steal them, you’re investing even more mana to do so.
-If he exiled two cards from each library, perhaps, this would be a much more interesting planeswalker.
-Otherwise, you’re often hitting lands.
-Sure, you can play them, but who really wants to do that?
+Personally, I thought Tibalt, Cosmic was simply too much mana for what he does, and while what he does is extremely cool, it’s extremely dependent on what you manage to hit with his ability.
+On paper, it seems an extremely inefficient way to deal with problem creatures and artifacts.
+But, in practice, the Cosmic Impostor has turned out to be well worth the seven-mana investment.

-Right away, Valki allows you to build a Red/Black deck, thanks to his color identity being decided by Tibalt.
+There’s somewhere that Valki/Tibalt will always find a home, and that is in Commander decks.
+Right away, Valki allows you to build a Red/Black deck of his own, thanks to his color identity being decided by Tibalt.
 You then have the option of casting not only Valki, but potentially Tibalt when the time is right.
 The true power of Valki and Tibalt are both realized when there’s more than one opponent.
 If you’re hitting three opponents at once, Valki suddenly offers a great deal more value for just two mana to start.
 You can really slow down a table if you’re hitting your opponents’ best early creatures on turn two.